gkaguirrelab/transparentTrack/README.md

 To install and configure transparentTrack, first install [toolboxToolbox (tBtB)](https://github.com/ToolboxHub/ToolboxToolbox), which provides for declarative dependency management for MATLAB.
 Once tBtB is installed, transparentTrack (and all its dependencies) will be installed and readied for use with the command `tbUse('transparentTrack')`.
 These dependencies are:
 - [gkaModelEye](https://github.com/gkaguirrelab/gkaModelEye)
 - [Bayesian Adaptive Direct Search (bads)](https://github.com/lacerbi/bads)

+A good place to start is to run the routine `DEMO_eyeTracking` which is located in the validations directory.
+This routine will download and process an example eye tracking video.
+The script includes descriptions of the processing stages and the definition of analysis parameters.